FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 In this task, you will design a proportional symbol map showing Syrian IDPs and refugees.
 You will design the base map and proportional symbols in this Task.
 Normally you would also create the labels, however, as there are so few labels, we will do this manually in the next lab when we start finalizing the map design.

-2. Open QGIS Desktop.
+1. Open QGIS Desktop.
-3. In QGIS Desktop, add the raster layer ‘GRAY_HR_SR.tif’ to the project by clicking Layer -> Add Raster Layer from the menu bar.
+3. In QGIS Desktop, add the raster layer ‘GRAY_HR_SR.tif’ to the project by clicking Layer | Add Layer | Add Raster Layer from the menu bar.
 This is a shaded relief of the world’s land.
 This will serve as a base layer for our base map to provide a little terrain detail to the map.
 4. Rename the raster layer ‘Shaded Relief’.
-(Layer Properties->General->Layer name).
+(Layer Properties | General | Layer name).
 5. Add the vector layer ‘ne_10m_ocean.shp’ to the project.
 6. Rename the newly added vector file ‘Ocean’ in the Layers panel.
 7. Drag the Ocean layer above the Shaded Relief Layer in the Layers panel.